sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 * ✔ USE THE TOR BROWSER.
 * ✔ INSTALL SIGNAL.

-Techy stuff days 3 & 4+
+Techy stuff steps/days 3 & 4+

 * ✔ WEAN YOURSELF OFF G-MAIL AND BEGIN USING ENCRYPTED E-MAIL.
 * ✔ FOR SECURE GROUP CONVERSATIONS USE TALKY.IO OR ZOOM.